 When visualized under microscopy, the cells should have three characteristics:

-- the vegetative cells should appear pink/red (i.e. color of counter stain),
+- the vegetative cells should appear pink/red (i.e., the color of counterstain),

-- the vegetative cells that contain endospores should stain pink while the spores should be seen as green ellipses within the cells.
+- the vegetative cells containing endospores should stain pink, while the spores should be seen as green ellipses.

 - Heat fix the smear.

 - Place a small piece of blotting paper (absorbent paper) over the smear and place the slide (smear side up) on a wire gauze on a ring stand.

 - Saturate the blotting paper with malachite green stain solution and steam for 5 minutes, keeping the paper moist and adding more dye as required.
 Alternatively, the slide may be steamed over a container of boiling water.